seanmpuckett/sai/docs/hello.md

 	    else
 	      debug num

-This is a version that is not as efficient as possible, but it is clear does allow the trivial addition of more “trick” divisors by putting them in a small database.
+This is a version that is not as efficient as possible, but it is readable and does allow the trivial addition of more “trick” divisors by putting them in a small database.

 The first two lines used to set up an object are familiar; we’ll skip them and continue directly with: